-If you’ve been online dating for a while, you know that there are endless tools on a site or app that give you insights into the single people out there trying to make connections.
-There are ways to filter by looks, by age, by hobbies.
+If you’ve been online dating for a while, you know that there are endless features and tools on a site or app that give you insights into the other singles out there trying to make connections.
+There are filters, flirts, quizzes, algorithms—the list is pretty endless.

 As much as we’d all like to put finding love at the top of our priority lists, sometimes life gets in the way.
 If someone has a busy job or a lot of obligations in other parts of his life, he may be waiting until he’s got time to put together just the right opening message.

 He knows how many messages you get that just say “hey” and he doesn’t want to be one of those guys.
 Extra points if this is actually the case; you may never know, but in its own way he’s showing you respect right out of the gate by putting in the effort to get it right.

 Plus, no matter how perfect his first message is, if he sends it and then doesn’t have time to respond, how does that look?
 You may feel like you’ve been mini-ghosted and wonder what went wrong.
 No one likes to be left on seen, so he’s being a good guy if he’s waiting until his schedule gives him time for a proper back and forth conversation.

 2. He’s shy.

 It may not matter how good his opening line might be.
 Rejection is a bummer for anyone, even just a mini rejection like an unreturned message or like.
 He may be getting up the nerve to say hello, but wants to make sure he’s got an opener that catches your attention.

 He also may not know you know he’s looking.
 While some of us know all the social tricks and can reverse engineer a path to a stranger’s Insta in five minutes flat, there are plenty of people who don’t dig deep the same way you and your friends do.
 While the reasons why someone wants to keep looking at your profile vary, if they knew you were looking it’s very possible they’d look less often.